 Grapes have anti-inflammatory properties and contain compounds that may help reduce inflammation.
 However, Additional studies in Humans are needed.

 Olive oil has been shown to reduce inflammation and may be associated with a lower risk of arthritis.
 One animal study found that it may slow arthritis progression and ease symptoms.

 10. Tart Cherry Juice

 This potent juice offers a wide array of nutrients and health benefits, and may even help reduce the symptoms of arthritis.
-Compared to the placebo, tart cherry juice significantly decreased symptoms of osteoarthritis and reduced inflammation.
+Compared to the placebo, Tart cherry juice significantly decreased symptoms of osteoarthritis & reduced inflammation.

 Be sure to look for an unsweetened variety of tart cherry juice to make sure you don’t consume excess added sugar.
 In combination with a healthy diet and other arthritis-fighting foods, a serving of unsweetened tart cherry juice per day may help decrease some of the symptoms of arthritis.